51r/terraform-packer-page/README.md

 terraform init
 ```

-* Make sure that you have added your var when applying the plan:
+* Apply the plan:
 ```
-terraform apply -var "ami_id=YOUR-AMI-ID-FROM-PACKER"
+terraform apply
 ```
+**Make sure that you have added your vars before applying the plan**

 * The terraform will deploy the AMI and will printout the website IP, as you can see from the screenshot below, I have run curl command to check if the website is available: